NinJaPatil/NinJa/README.md

 # NinJa
-This is my python project made using tkinter
+This is my python quiz project made using tkinter

+ Make sure to save the files with given name